SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 ---------

 ..
 Define functions with "func"
 ..
 Call functions with "()" postfix.
+..
+[No discussion of selector style syntax here.]

 Objects
 -------